 Beware Of Warning Signs

-While your prospective daycare center would seem to be a nice place for your child to learn and play, you have to watch out for warning signs, such as the following:
+While your prospective daycare center would seem to be an excellent place for your child to learn and play, you have to watch out for warning signs, such as the following:

 Other children are not engaged and seem listless